yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

 /!\ '''Reflashing with OpenWrt WILL RESET THE FILESYSTEM''' /!\

-All the changes you have made to the configuration files and all the packages you have been installed will be purged and replaced with the new firmware.
+All the changes you have made to the configuration files and all the packages that you have installed will be purged and replaced with the new firmware.

 NVRAM is NOT modified by a reflash.
 Any NVRAM values will remain intact after reflashing.